Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 Image files must be:

-- Saved as JPG at 72 dpi and no larger than 1 MB each
+- JPG format and no larger than 1 MB each

-- Named with the corresponding image list number, title, date, medium and dimensions, each separated by an underscore.
-Do not leave a space before or after the underscore.
-File names must not exceed 150 characters.
+- Named with the corresponding Image list number, title, date, medium and support, and dimensions, each separated by an underscore

 Format for naming image files: